Recurring Mustard Algae And Fed Up!

 I'd like to prevent this issue in the future if possible.
 Any help is greatly appreciated

 Thanks for the great question Anita

 And I hope you get this reply because it seems you didn't leave any email address.
 There's nothing on my end to say that you'll get an email from me saying your post has been answered.
 First, thanks for the readings because it makes the process go faster.
-I'd like you to read these recent posts:

 I hope many people read your question and my answer.
 Here it is: It doesn't matter the phosphate level in the pool.
 I don't care what the "guy at the pool store" says.
 Phosphates are food for algae.
 The chlorine kills the algae.
 If you keep the chlorine level between 2 - 4ppm and the cyanuric acid (CYA) between 30 - 50ppm, there's no algae because the chlorine kills it.
 Phosphates are safe to swim in.
 It doesn't matter the level of phosphates.